 Where the moles or chipmunks burrow can tell us a lot about them.

 If you pay attention and can tell us where they burrow, it’ll help us understand…

 • What specific habitats they prefer in our lawns & gardens

 • What they tend to eat.

-In the ‘bug & pest biz’ we refer to moles as insectivores (or ‘insect-eaters’).
+In the pest control business, we refer to moles as insectivores (or ‘insect-eaters’).
 And since they rarely consume any kind of plant material, moles prey mostly on other living ‘thingies’ that also love the moist soil – namely earthworms and white grubs.

-Chipmunks – Prefer areas with old or rotted logs, stone walls, any kinds of ground cover, or wooded areas.
+Chipmunks prefer areas with old or rotted logs, stone walls, any kind of ground cover, or wooded areas.
 And even as small as they are, when they decide to burrow under your outdoor stairs, foundations, and retention walls, chipmunks can still cause significant structural damage.

 Chipmunks love fruits, berries, flower bulbs, nuts, seeds or seedlings, and occasionally, smaller insects.
 You can see why they set up camp where they do, just by knowing what they like to eat.

-Think of your local professional pest control service company (like TermiGuard Pest Services), as the ‘doctor,’ and your yard or lawn as the ‘patient.’
+Think of your local professional pest control service company (like TermiGuard Pest Control Services), as the ‘doctor’ and your yard or lawn as the ‘patient.’
 When you can help us name the ‘illness,’ we can provide you with the best ‘prescription for the cure.’